Michael4d45/BizHawk-Shuffler/README.md

 If you wish to change the min/max times, add/remove games during playthrough, add a countdown on the screen, and randomize the seed (recommended), open the RaceShufflerSetup.exe.

+If you wish to adjust the timing of your shuffler to align with your friends use the "[" or "]" on your keyboard to move forward or backward in time.
+To pause hit the "Pause" button on your keyboard.

 The file "CurrentGameTime.txt" will automatically change when moving to a new ROM.
 Feel free to use this for your OBS layout.

 Future builds will hopefully have the following: